||[Feb. 18th, 2006|12:47 pm]

 By calling me direct the XO had "jumped my chain of command."
 In a better Navy, he would have contacted my Division Officer, Mallory, or our Division's Leading Chief Petty Officer, CTRC.
 The trouble with both of these "superiors" was their morbid incompetence.

 Mallory had selected for our Leading Petty Officer (LPO) his good friend, CTO1.
 Fraternization was normally frowned upon as a serious breach of Naval discipline.
 None-the-less, CTO1 did a credible job of checking Mallory's lunacy.
-Unfortunately CTO1 hurt his back and was unable to deploy with us.
+Unfortunately CTO1 claimed to hurt his back just before we deployed and was unable to deploy with us.
 CTM1 became our new, much meeker LPO.

 Mallory wanted to sell his motorcycle prior to our six-month deployment.
 An unidentified man lacking collateral approached Mallory and asked for a test ride.
 That was the last Mallory saw of his bike, demonstrating gross lack of judgment on his part.